-Saddleback worship pastor Rick Munchow passed away earlier this year, but his teaching continues to bless the church.
-He was once asked to define–precisely–what we mean when we use the phrase, moral failure.
+Saddleback worship pastor Rick Munchow passed away a few years ago, but his teaching continues to bless the church.
+He was once asked to define–precisely–what is moral failure and what we mean when we use the phrase?
 The question: “You stated in a past article that you have removed individuals due to moral failure.
 I had to remove a band member for moral failure, but have been accused of being judgmental.
 Some are saying ‘we all sin and have fallen short of the glory of God.’
 Could you clarify what moral failure would warrant removal and what steps do you take to restore the individual after the fact?”

 “No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it.”
 Hebrews 12:11